Post summary: Need a checklist of things to do in Coron? Check out our list below!

 However, there are more things to do in Coron besides island hopping.

 Besides its stunning beaches and jaw-dropping underwater landscape, there are a few more activities and side trips you can take while in Coron.
-I remember visiting Coron for the first time in 2013, where the only things on my to do list were island hopping.
+I remember visiting Coron for the first time in 2013, where the only thing on my to do list was island hopping.
 Flash forward to today, my list of places to visit in Coron has grown the past few years.

 So if you are looking to visit Coron for the first time, below is a list of things to do for your itinerary!

 - Traveling to El Nido and looking for Accommodations?
 Check out these luxury resorts in El Nido.

 - Are you staying a few days in Manila?
 Check out this wellness resort, The Farm at San Benito.

 Table of Contents

 Things to Do in Coron #1: Kayangan Lake

 Coron’s crown jewel, Kayangan Lake, is undoubtedly the most visited tourist spot on the island.
 This iconic destination in the Philippines is almost always included in tourism campaigns and commercials, so it’s without a doubt that you’ve seen pictures or videos of this famous lake.

 Kayangan Lake is a must-visit in Coron for travelers who have enough stamina to tackle 300 steps to go uphill and downhill to reach the famous lake.
 The peak of the hill offers the most picturesque view of the islands and the sea.
 Once you reach the lake, take a dip into the lukewarm water, which feels amazing after the long climb uphill.